udf/factorio-auto-resource-redux/auto-resource-redux/README.md

 ## Logistics
 - Logistic and trash requests from players are automatically fulfilled.
-- Items can be requested using the "Auto Resource Requester Chest", this is useful if you want to insert items into something that this mod does currently support.
+- Items can be requested using the "Auto Resource Requester Chest", this is useful if you want to insert items into something that this mod does not currently support.

 ## Construction logistics